historic-trails/website/sites/ocate-creek-crossing-in-mora-county.md

 {% include figure.html
   class="img-left"
   width="49%"
   caption="A sketch of Fort Union in 1856 by Captain Joseph Horace Eaton.
-The sketch is from the perspective of an onlooker coming from the southeast.
-Ooutside of the frame of this sketch, to the west, are the Turkey Mountains.
+The sketch is from the perspective of an on-looker coming from the southeast.
+Outside of the frame of this sketch, to the west, are the Turkey Mountains.
 This fort proved to be in a prime location in a valley with almost ten miles of visibility." image-url="fort-union-old.jpg" source-url="https://www.nps.gov/parkhistory/online_books/foun/chap2.htm"
 %}